miampf/tag/README.md

           A command that must run successfully for a file to be accepted -n, --no-color
           Disable coloring
+  -q, --query-stdin
+          Receive a query from the standard input
   -h, --help
           Print help
   -V, --version